matter-labs/era-compiler-solidity/docs/src/eravm/05-instructions/02-evm/04-block.md

 # Block

-This information is requested a System Contract called [SystemContext](https://github.com/matter-labs/era-system-contracts/blob/main/contracts/SystemContext.sol).
+This information is requested from a System Contract called [SystemContext](https://github.com/matter-labs/era-system-contracts/blob/main/contracts/SystemContext.sol).

-On how the System Contract is called, see [this section](/zksync-protocol/compiler/specification/system-contracts#environmental-data-storage).
+On how the contract is called, see [the relevant section](../../03-system-contracts.md#environmental-data-storage).